GSA/fpki-guides/pages/fpki_crawler_howto.md

 * Click on any dot in the FPKI Graph to see that CA's inbound and outbound relationships.

 The FPKI Crawler uses Authority Information Access (AIA) and Subject Information Access (SIA) extensions to find all CA certificates.
-Each CA that validates to COMMON should have an AIA extension in its public certificate that gives a URL where you can see the certificates issued to the signing CA. If you follow each CA certificate’s AIA chain, it will lead you to the COMMON-certified certificate.
+Each CA that validates to COMMON should have an AIA extension in its public certificate that gives a URL where you can see the certificates issued to the signing CA. If you follow each CA certificate’s AIA chain, it will lead you to the COMMON certificate.
 Each CA should also have an SIA extension in its public certificate that gives a URL where you can see all CA certificates that it has issued.

 ## FPKI Crawler Output Files

-The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (_AIA Crawler Results_ webpage) offers output files in CSV, HTML, XML, and .p7b formats to help you understand and administer your certificate Key Store and build a Trust Store.
+The [FPKI Crawler](https://fpki-graph.fpki-lab.gov/crawler/){:target="_blank"}_ (_AIA Crawler Results_ webpage) offers output files in CSV, HTML, XML, and .p7b formats to help you understand and administer the certificates and build a Trust Store.

 ### Public Certificates for Analysis and Reporting